Project-MONAI/tutorials/auto3dseg/README.md

 See the function `load_decathlon_datalist` in `monai/data/decathlon_datalist.py` for a description of the format.

 For the AutoRunner, we only need the `training` data, since it will automatically create cross-validation folds.
+You are free to add the cross-validation folds beforehand, these should align with the number of folds set in the configuration of the AutoRunner (by default 5, see [notebook](notebooks/auto_runner.ipynb)).
 Any other metadata, such as `modality`, `numTraining`, `name`, etc. will not be used by the AutoRunner, but we do recommend to keep track of names and versions of the dataset.
 In short, your `datalist.json` file should look like this: